hsc-latte/hs32core/README.md

 # Project Goals

 ## Processor V1 (November 2020)
+The software and the hardware parts can mostly be done simultaneously.
 1. Create a new CPU instruction set and design.
     - it should be a sort of minimum viable 32 bit CPU.
 Something similar in capability to an Arduino, and with similar ports.
 2. Test the CPU design in simulators and on FPGA
 3. Fabricate the processor using Google and efabless free shuttle service for open source using 130nm process, and open source PDK
     - Submit a design for the November free shuttle run.
     - Try not to go too crazy with transistor count.
 We want to not be dependent on free fabrication in the future.
+4. Build an assembler for the ISA
-4. Make an Arduino-like board for the processor, with similar capabilities and supporting software
+5. Make an Arduino-like board for the processor, with similar capabilities and supporting software
-5. Write or port C toolchain.
+6. Write or port C toolchain.
 Some higher level languages would also be nice, such as JS/python.
+    - [TCC](https://bellard.org/tcc/) may be a good compiler to retarget for C.
+        - [Here](https://bellard.org/tcc/tcc-doc.html#CPU-dependent-code-generation) is what would be needed to be done to retarget it.
+    - Port as much of libc as possible.
+[Uclib-ng](https://www.uclibc-ng.org/) or [newlib](https://sourceware.org/newlib/) would be good options.

 **Fun Side Project for V1** : Make an Apple II or commodore style standalone PC using the processsor.